joeatbayes/file2consul/README.md

      Assuming the a variable ENV has been defined as UAT01 the key becomes UAT01.DBServer while the value became orcl.master.UAT01.
 Interpolation can occur on either
-     the key and or the data values.
+     the key and or the data values or both.

+     Interpolation variables can be defined on the command line using the -varaible notation  There are a few predefined named parameters the program uses for it's own operation such as -uri which indicates the set of URI it should use to talk to consul.
+Even these pre-defined variables are available for use in interpolation.

 ## Using Ancestor Overrides